justcoded/wordpress-theme-boilerplate/README.md

 We added modern template inheritance system based on layouts (very similar to Laravel and Yii frameworks).
 Some WordPress developers call it a "Theme Wrapper".
-Markup is handled by one layout file (or more if needed) instead of being scattered across all template files like typical themes.
+Markup is handled by one layout file (or more if needed) instead of being scattered across all template files as in typical themes.
 Stay <abbr title="Don't repeat yourself">DRY</abbr>!

-### Security and optimizations
+### Security and Optimization

-Theme files are nice and clean, but Theme Framework has a lot of hooks to make your WordPress more secure, clean up and optimize final generated HTML.
+Theme files are nice and clean, and Theme Framework has a lot of hooks to make your WordPress more secure and keep the final generated HTML clean and optimized.

 ### Documentation